SECOND QUARTER AND FIRST-HALF 2021 RESULTS

-- Safeguarding people, operations and assets amid COVID-19 pandemic
+- Safeguarding people, operations and assets amid continued COVID-19 pandemic

-- Strong cash position of USD 127.6 million
+- Strong balance sheet with cash position of USD 216.5 million and no debt

 BW Energy will today hold a conference call followed by a Q&A hosted by CEO Carl K. Arnet, CFO Knut R. Sæthre and COO Lin G. Espey at 14:00 CEST.

 UK: +44 3333 009 262

 The presentation may also be followed via webcast on:

 Please note, that if you follow the webcast via the above URL, you will experience a 30 second delay compared to the main conference call.
 The web page works best in an updated browser - Chrome is recommended.

 Knut R. Sæthre, CFO BW Energy, +47 91 11 78 76